desp5/Augmented-Reality/my_report/README.md

 For the first deliverable i copied the code from a website by searching the internet for the entities such as the shapes and the particles.
 Then i changed the properties (position, radius and height) and picked colors for the objects according to my taste.

 # 2nd Deliverable
+For the deliverable I created a pattern with my dpsd and then the Oxygen and the hydrogen.
+Next I created three blender animations for the molecules and I copy paste the code.

 # 3rd Deliverable